erickpintor/parallel-SMR/README.md

 - Static scheduling protocols: Scheduling decisions are made before requests are ordered for execution.
 Thus, there is no request scheduling at the replicas.

-For a detailed discussion about the tradeoffs among the techniques for parallel execution, see the following paper:
+For a detailed discussion about the techniques for parallel execution and their tradeoffs, see the following paper:

 - **Eduardo Alchieri, Fernando Dotti, Parisa Marandi, Odorico Mendizabal and Fernando Pedone.
 Boosting State Machine Replication with Concurrent Execution.
 IEEE Latin-American Symposium on Dependable Computing, 2018.** (https://ieeexplore.ieee.org/document/8671580)